 Nowadays, the members of the Pierre-Yves Amaucé “tribe” are living and activating these values every day.
 The result?
 A natural selection operates for recruitment: good “profiles” are attracted by “La Table des Saveurs” spirit.
 A beautiful dynamic in an industry as catering, where staff turnover is frequent.

 An indispensable pillar regardless of the company size

 Whether startups or major corporations, values allow entrepreneurs and employees to keep their very first motivations.
 In the hurry of everyday life, having pre-set values is what motivates and makes the team stay on course.
 For example, in the event of difficult decision making, as to determine if an employee has acted in a way that may harm the company, the decision-maker can easily wonder if the employee has violated the “x” value, if he/she understood and if he/she can do something to be more consistent with this value or not.
 The decision imposes itself.

 The Lippi company (fences manufacturer – 300 employees) has placed its values at the heart of its strategy and rewards the commitment of its employees not basing this rewards on their individual results, but on their level of stick to those values: respect for others, availability and lean management (i.e. reporting malfunctions and proposing solutions).
 At double-id we build up our clients values.
-Here you can see two great example: Synox and eyesHelp.
+See one example we developed here: eyesHelp.

 In practice: the right way, form and content